Proposals for the 2022 LAND Conference Lightning Talks is open!

 - report on research

-- highlight something in the presenter’s classroom or campus
+- highlight something in the classroom, campus, or community

 - can be on something worthwhile in the Liberal Arts

-Submissions will reopen in Fall 2021 for the 2022 Conference.
-You will be asked to include biographical information, a descriptoin of your presentation, and provide a photo (if you choose).
+You will be asked to include biographical information, a description of your presentation, and provide a photo (if you choose).

 - Each presentation is PRECISELY timed by a timekeeper (with a GONG for going over!), so please practice in advance to be sure you adhere to the ten-minute limit.